 Erwin and Annemarie

 At the top is the generalized Schrödinger equation which was his breakthrough and one of his many contributions to the field of quantum mechanics in the early 20th-century.
 For the wave function, psi, of any physical system, the equation reads

-with wavefunction psi (dependent on spatial= and time-coordinates), time-derivative psi-dot, Hamiltonian operator H, and constants i and h-bar.
-What Newton’s 2nd Law (F = ma) is to classical mechanics, Schrödinger’s generalized equation applies to quantum mechanics.
-In fact, you can derive Newton’s 2nd Law from Schrödinger’s equation, which I did decades ago as a university student, blowing away my young little brain.
-The white dot above the second “psi” at the right was clearly a mistake during construction; the subsequent attempt to amend the mistake is almost a distraction on its own.
+with the system wavefunction psi which depends upon spatial- and time-coordinates, the time-derivative psi-dot, the Hamiltonian operator H, and physical constants i and h-bar.
+What Newton’s 2nd Law (F = ma) is to classical mechanics, Schrödinger’s generalized equation shown above is to quantum mechanics.
+In fact, you can derive Newton’s 2nd Law from Schrödinger’s equation, which I did decades ago as a university student, simultaneously blowing away my mind and providing a real thrill of deep understanding at the time.
+In the memorial plaque, the white dot above the second “psi” at the right was clearly a mistake during construction; the subsequent attempt to amend the mistake and fill in the stray dot is almost a distraction.

 I chat with two people: the woman working the counter at the Tappeiner bakery, and a man who leads guided walks of the area.
 In both cases, I forgot to ask one key question: do they know the Schrödinger family?
-Turns out his daughter lives here in town, and their granddaughter’s family comes in regularly from Vienna.
+Turns out his daughter lives here in town, and their granddaughter’s family comes in regularly from Vienna to visit.

-I made the photos on 14 May 2018.
+I made the photos above on 14 May 2018.
+The “equation image” was produced using CodeCogs online LaTeX equation editor.
 This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-bS9.